-Beware the typical Cornish 'B' road, it's not for the faint-hearted!
+Beware the typical Cornish ‘B’ road, it’s not for the faint-hearted!
 Large cars or caravans will find access generally limited.
-Cornwall has the narrowest roads of all English Counties.
+Cornwall has the narrowest roads of all England.

 – One of England’s best traffic free bike and hike trails is Cornwall’s Camel Trail near Padstow built over a dead railway track and providing 18 miles (34 kms) of safe, flat, picturesque cycling, through coastal scenes and inland woods – a great family bike route.